freeCodeCamp/freeCodeCamp/README.md

 [![Known Vulnerabilities](https://snyk.io/test/github/freecodecamp/freecodecamp/badge.svg)](https://snyk.io/test/github/freecodecamp/freecodecamp)

-## Welcome to freeCodeCamp.org's open source codebase and curriculum!
+## Welcome to freeCodeCamp.org's Open Source Codebase and Curriculum!

-freeCodeCamp.org is a friendly community where you can learn to code for free.
+A freeCodeCamp.org is a friendly community where you can learn to code for free.
 It is run by a [donor-supported 501(c)(3) nonprofit](https://donate.freecodecamp.org) with the goal of helping millions of busy adults transition into tech.
 Our community has already helped more than 10,000 people get their first developer job.

 Our full-stack web development curriculum is completely free and self-paced.
 We have thousands of interactive coding challenges to help you expand your skills.